Contact

 rodou@upenn.edu

-Bob’s approach is one that first looks at each dog as individualistic, focuses on establishing a solid foundation of training those basic skills necessary for young dog’s to be successful in a career which will demand operational applications outside the training environment, and removing the conflict which can occur between a dog and handler/trainer due to harsh and or premature physical pressure before a dog understands what is expected of him or her.
-Bob believes that trainers need to be passionate about what they do, actively involved and not just sitting back evaluating from afar, and continuously seek new knowledge and skills for the dog and not for their own personal egos.
+Bob’s approach is one that first looks at each dog as individualistic, focuses on establishing a solid foundation of training basic skills necessary for young dog’s to be successful in a career which will demand operational applications difficult to impossible in the training environment, and removing the conflict which can occur between a dog and handler/trainer due to not being clear in what the dog is being asked to learn, harsh and or premature physical pressure before a dog understands what is expected of them.

 Medical Team